How to Choose the Best MacBook for Music Production

 16-inch MacBook Pro—the best portable laptop

-If you’re a touring musician—MacBook Pro with a 16-inch display is just for you!
-It’s powerful even in the basic configuration, and the Touch Bar is especially useful when you need to record music and change settings at the same time.
-With 4.3 pounds (2.0 kg)) of weight, MacBook Pro has a major advantage for musicians who are always on the road.
+If you go on tours—the 16-inch MacBook Pro is just right for you!
+The basic configuration makes it powerful enough.
+Using the Touch Bar is useful when you record tracks and change the settings at once.
+Only 4.3 pounds (2.0 kg) of weight, MacBook Pro has a major advantage for musicians who are always on the road.